microbiomedata/refscan/README.md

 ![Screenshot of refscan console output](./docs/refscan-screenshot.png)

-Once the scan is complete, the TSV-formatted reports of references and violations will be available in the current directory (or in custom locations, if any were specified via CLI options).
+Once the scan is complete, the reference report (TSV file) and violation report (TSV file) will be available in the current directory (or in custom directories, if any were specified via CLI options).

 ### Updating